apop880/SmartThings-Button/README.md

 ## Installation

-This app is best installed using [HACS](https://github.com/custom-components/hacs).
+This app is best installed using [HACS](https://github.com/custom-components/hacs), so that you can easily track and download updates.

-Download the `stbutton` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `stbutton` module.
+Alternatively, you can download the `stbutton` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `stbutton` module.